 A Simple Way to Boost Security

 When it comes to securing your WordPress website, every little enhancement can make a positive difference.
-Implementing two-factor authentication is going to make it that much more difficult for an attacker to access the back end of your site.
+Implementing two-factor authentication will make it that much more difficult for an attacker to access the back end of your site.